savoirfairelinux/building-inclusive-open-source-software/docs/D-AND.md

 # 🤖 Inclusive programming for Android

 !!!
 Info "In this module"
-    This module introduces trainees to Android's accessibility features, and to the practice of programming for Android.
+    This module introduces trainees to Android's accessibility features, and to the practice of inclusive programming for Android.

 **⛳️ Section**: D. Programming inclusive and accessible software